 If you exercise regularly, you build up your lung capacity and improve your body's ability to deliver oxygen to your body's tissues.
 The glucose in your blood will fuel your activity.
 If you cannot keep up with your energy demands, your body will resort to breaking down carbohydrates for energy using a method which does not require oxygen, producing lactic acid in the process.

-The result of this lactic acid build-up is pain in your legs, often as a burning sensation.
+The byproduct of this lactic acid production is pain in your legs, often as a burning sensation.
 In a way, this action is one safeguard your body uses to encourage you to reduce the intensity of your activity.
-Contrary to popular belief, lactic acid build-up causes pain during and immediately after exercise.
-It is not the cause for the achiness you feel later, according to a 2006 paper published in Scientific American.
+Contrary to popular belief, lactic acid production causes pain during and immediately after exercise.
+It is not likely the sole the cause for the achiness you feel later, but rather a possible contributing factor among many, says a study published in Scientific American.

 Sometimes muscle strain may occur a day or two after you have worked out.
 Delayed onset muscle soreness (DOMS) is common when you begin a new exercise program.
-If you wonder, "why do my legs ache after exercising," the pain represents your body making the adjustment to your new activity.
+When your muscles ache after exercise, the pain represents your body making the adjustment to your new activity.

 The exact cause, and thus cure, of DOMS is not known.
 Researchers believe that this pain may be caused by tiny tears in your muscle fibers which occur when you exercise, especially after an intense effort.
 While you may associate it as a beginner's problem, even seasoned athletes can experience DOMS.